stfnjstn/MotionManagerDemo/README.md

 The MyScene file
 contains code which demonstrates how to use it.

+Prerequisite is XCode 6 (Beta 3 or newer)

 A detailed description can be found in my Blog:
 -----------------------------------------------